avocade/nested_accessors/README.md

 nested hash accessor to `address` we specify `street` and `city` inside an array.

-    nested_accessor :info, :name, address: [ :street, :city ]
+    nested_accessor :info, address: [ :street, :city ]

+This gives:

+    object.street  # these two are nested inside the "address" hash object.city

-To just specify one accessor, eg `address[street]`, we can just
+To just specify just one accessor, eg `address[street]`, we can simplify:
-write:

     nested_accessor :info, address: street

-We plan to add further nesting levels later.

 **Note**: The hash keys are always strings, never symbols.
 This is for consistency of input/output.